o42a/o42a/README.markdown

 A prototype of compiler is under development.
 This compiler is written in Java and uses [LLVM](http://llvm.org/) for executable code generation.

-Implementation status is draft.
-The majority of the language features are already in place.
-Development is currently focused on compiler stability, testing and implementation of the missing features.
+All documented language features are implemented.
+The development currently focused on core libraries implementation, compiler stability and implementation of additional language features, necessary to make the libraries handy and efficient.

 >>>>>>>>>>>> See the detailed [development](http://o42a.org/devel/)
 status and plan.